cheukhongip/Motion-Planning-for-Self-Driving-Cars-Project/README.md

 The repository is intended to demonstrate the project workflow, autonomous-driving concepts, and simulation results.

-This project was completed as part of the University of Toronto Self-Driving Cars Specialization on Coursera.

 The repository is intended to demonstrate the project workflow, autonomous-driving concepts, and simulation results.